 A definitive diagnosis requires measurement of increased plasma growth hormone or insulin-like growth factor 1 (IGF-1) concentrations in suspected cases.
 Unfortunately, feline growth hormone assays are no longer available.
 Serum IGF-1 concentrations are often dramatically increased in acromegalic cats (as in affected people).
 Currently, the most definitive diagnostic test is CT of the pituitary region.
 Results of CT, coupled with the exclusion of other disorders that cause insulin resistance (hyperthyroidism, hyperadrenocorticism) and clinical signs and laboratory abnormalities, support a diagnosis of acromegaly.

 Medical therapy in people includes the use of dopamine agonists, such as bromocriptine, and somatostatin analogues..
-Recently, treatment with the novel somatostatin analog pasireotide has been shown to be successful in acromegalic cats.
-The lack of efficacy of the long-acting somatostatin analogues may result from species-specific tissue binding.
+Recently, treatment with the novel somatostatin analog pasireotide has been shown to be successful in acromegalic cats; however, the dosing requires further study and the drug is relatively expensive.
 Radiation therapy probably offers the greatest chance for success with low rates of morbidity and mortality.
-The disadvantages include the slow rate of tumor shrinkage (>3 yr) and the occurrence of hypopituitarism, cranial and optic nerve damage, and radiation injury to the hypothalamus.
+The disadvantages include the slow rate of tumor shrinkage (>3 years) and the occurrence of hypopituitarism, cranial and optic nerve damage, and radiation injury to the hypothalamus.
 Hypophysectomy is available on a limited basis, but is a viable treatment for acromegalic cats.
 As in Cushing disease, hypophysectomy may be associated with a rapid drop in hormone levels, resulting in a remission in clinical signs; however, side effects such as transient diabetes insipidus are commonly observed.

 The short-term prognosis in cats with untreated acromegaly is fair to good.
 Insulin resistance is generally controlled satisfactorily by using large doses of insulin divided into several daily doses.
 Mild cardiac disease can be managed with diuretics and vasodilators.
 The longterm prognosis is relatively poor, however, and most cats die of congestive heart failure, chronic renal failure, or signs of an expanding pituitary mass.
 The longterm prognosis may improve with early diagnosis and treatment.